tablackmore/viaplay-fullstack-es6/README.md

 The data collection file filmInfo.js could be restructured to be a little more generic and fit into the flux way of doing things.

-When I read the line about whatshould happen to the video.
-I was unclear what should be implemented.
-As I could not find any cross iframe method of triggering the trailer addict iframe to play.
+When I read the line about what should happen to the video.
+It was unclear how this should be implemented.
+As I could not find any cross iframe method for triggering the trailer addict iframe to play.
 So I add the iFrame from the beginning.
+To prevent script injection I have hardcoded the iframe and the only dynamic part is the imdb id which is appended to the src.
 I realise if this is not what you intended and maybe seems like a simplification.
 But it is to do purely with how I communicatewith the iframe.
 If you can point me in the direction of how I can tell it to start playing in js.
 I will gladly implement the onclick handlers in react and switch out the image for the iFrame.